Fewer boots, more slippers: How a shortage of shipping containers is changing what shows up on shelves

 “We’re packing containers with products that we know are going to sell,” O’Leary said.
 “When freight costs six or seven times what it did a year ago, you can’t take risks on new designs.”

-The modern-day shipping container was conceived 65 years ago by American entrepreneur Malcolm McLean as a way to quickly move goods from trucks onto ships and back again.
+Modern-day container shipping was conceived 65 years ago by American entrepreneur Malcolm McLean as a way to quickly move goods from trucks onto ships and back again.
 Before that, longshoremen had to load ships by hand, which was a long and costly process, said Willy Shih, a professor of supply chain management at Harvard Business School.

 “Shipping containers have revolutionized global trade,” he said.
 “They’ve become the backbone of our economy — not only for transporting dry goods like washing machines and shoes, but also strawberries and grains and frozen food.”